Series: 7 Virgin Brides for 7 Weredragon Billionaires #9

 Buy the Book: Amazon

-Karmel knows all about silent longing.
-She's the queen of falling -- on her face, usually, in front of the guy she most wants to impress.
-But when a little Christmas magic turns Peridot into her rescuer, she suddenly discovers the ice-cold business dragon conceals a hot-blooded male within.
-And he's ready to make her sugar plums dance the cha-cha.
+Klutzy pet groomer Karmel is the queen of falling - on her face, usually, in front of the guy she most wants to impress.
+But when Peridot turns into her rescuer, she discovers the starched business suit conceals a hunky, protective, red-hot male more than capable of making her sugar plums dance the cha-cha.

-Contains holiday spirits, cookie disasters, and mistletoe.
+Fire meets ice in this delicious PREQUEL NOVELLA about a side character in the Onyx Dragon series.
+Contains holiday spirits, cookie disasters, and dragon shifter love.
 Heat up the kitchen and unwrap this fun novella today!

 Also in this series: